The Shining Movie Facts

 To get Jack Nicholson in the right agitated mood, he was only fed cheese sandwiches for two weeks, which he hates.

-The Shining Easter Eggs
+The Shining Movie Easter Eggs

-These devil and angel symbolism's in Stanley Kubricks masterpiece The Shining (1980) -
+These devil and angel symbolism's in Stanley Kubricks masterpiece The Shining (1980)

 Makes a reference to Nosferatu (1922)

-- "All work and no play..." has double meaning as Jack is working at the Overlook Hotel, in part to finish a play he is writing. -
+- "All work and no play..." has double meaning as Jack is working at the Overlook Hotel, in part to finish a play he is writing.

-"While they're driving up to the hotel, the 'Dies Irae' theme is playing, which traditionally symbolizes a day of reckoning or wrath." -
+"While they're driving up to the hotel, the 'Dies Irae' theme is playing, which traditionally symbolizes a day of reckoning or wrath."

 Danny Lloyd (Danny in The Shining (1980)) has a cameo in Doctor Sleep (2019).
 He's the one in the blue cap who says the kid seems like he can read the pitcher's mind.

-In the film "Blade Runner" (1982) Tyrell is played by Joe Turkel who also played the bartender in "The Shining" (1980).
-This is because the bar and Tyrell's studio were actually filmed on the same set. -
+the film "Blade Runner" (1982) Tyrell is played by Joe Turkel who also played the bartender in "The Shining" (1980).
+This is because the bar and Tyrell's studio were actually filmed on the same set.

 Tony the Tiger appears to be spying on Jack and Wendy.
 Tony is also the name of Danny's "imaginary" friend.

-When Jack takes his first drink, he makes the same face as when he dies
+The Shining, when Jack takes his first drink, he makes the same face as when he dies

 The spot where Danny Torrance left his teddy bear in the hallway is where Dick Halloran gets murdered by Jack.